Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Numerical Results

 Figure \ref{fig:symmetric_eckart_results} compares the rate calculated with the new theory against the exact, classical, parabolic barrier, and standard (old) instanton results for the symmetric Eckart barrier.
 The top panel shows the logarithm of the rate for each theory (multiplied by $Z_r\tau_{\rm c}$ to ensure it is dimensionless), and the bottom panel shows the ratio of the approximate theories to the exact result (plotted on a logarithmic scale so that overestimation and underestimation are treated on an equal footing).
 One immediately notices the divergence of the parabolic barrier rate at the crossover temperature ($\beta/\beta_{\rm c}=1$) and the (approximate) factor of two error of the standard instanton result.

 In contrast to both the standard theory and parabolic barrier rate, the new theory smoothly connects the low and high temperature limits.
-The accuracy of the new theory is as good as one could have hoped, with the error no greater in the vicinity of the crossover temperature than it is at low temperature.
+The accuracy of the new theory is as good as one could have hoped, with the error no greater in the vicinity of the crossover temperature than it is at low temperature (where it is approximately 20\% too small).
 It is important to stress that quantum effects are not insignificant in this regime.
-The quantum rate more than a factor of 6 larger than the classical rate at $T_{\rm c}$ and still more than factor 2 larger than the classical rate even at $T=1.5\times T_{\rm c}$.
+The quantum rate is more than a factor of 6 larger than the classical rate at $T_{\rm c}$ and still more than a factor of 2 larger than the classical rate even at $T=1.5\times T_{\rm c}$.
 This highlights the importance of the new theory in accurately describing the onset of quantum tunneling.

 At lower temperatures, we see that the error of both the new theory and the standard instanton have approximately plateaued at $\tau=2\tau_{\rm c}$ (half the crossover temperature).
 The close agreement between the standard theory and the new theory at $\tau=2\tau_{\rm c}$ indicates that in this regime the multi-orbit terms do not significantly affect the rate.
 However, it is important to remember that if one were to neglect these terms and try to use Eq.~(\ref{eq:First_Key_Result_2}) instead of Eq.~(\ref{eq:Full_Uniform_Theory_simplified}) the result would diverge at $\tau=2\tau_{\rm c}$.
 One could of course consider approximating the full theory [Eq.~(\ref{eq:Full_Uniform_Theory_simplified})] by removing both the multi-orbit terms and making appropriate modifications to $k_{\text{m-pb}}$ to remove the divergences.
 This would break the formal asymptotic properties of the theory, but may nevertheless provide a useful approximation to the rate.